anquanscan/sec-tools/README.md

 [teensy-slcan](https://github.com/mintynet/teensy-slcan): Teensy slcan sketch for arduino IDE can be used on teensy 3.2, 3.5, 3.6, 4.0 & 4.1 for can2.0b
 [SemanticCrashBucketing](https://github.com/squaresLab/SemanticCrashBucketing): Semantic Crash Bucketing
 [packj](https://github.com/ossillate-inc/packj): The vetting tool 🚀 behind our large-scale security analysis platform to detect malicious/risky open-source packages
 [smbd-cpuminer-infection-fix](https://github.com/Menziess/smbd-cpuminer-infection-fix): A Samba exploit turned Linux into a goldmine.
 Those infected by the malware would have their systems mining cryptocurrency 24/7, causing their cpu to maintain a 100% usage.
 My droplet was infected, these were the steps to remove the infection.
+[nm_objdump](https://github.com/nasrat-v/nm_objdump): A personal implementation of GNU shell commands: nm and objdump